pixijs/guides/_basics/render-loop.md

 ## Custom Render Loops

 What we've just covered is the default render loop provided out of the box by the Application helper class.
-There are many other ways of creating a render loop that may be helpful for advanced users looking to solve a given problem.
-You can read more about that in the [Custom Render Loop guide](TODO: link here).
-While you're prototyping and learning PixiJS, sticking with the Application's provided system is the recommended approach.
+There are many other ways of creating a render loop that may be helpful for advanced users looking to solve a given problem.  {% comment %}You can read more about that in the [Custom Render Loop guide](TODO: link here).{% endcomment %}  While you're prototyping and learning PixiJS, sticking with the Application's provided system is the recommended approach.